 Alton was originally from New York, moved to Vallejo where he was employed by Southern Pacific Railroad Co.
 Later he was the long-time president of The Carver National Bank.
 He also lived in Hawaii for several years, involved in railroad operations and then later in Bakersfield working with his son in various oil related business.

-Today a lawn grows where the first vineyard was planted in 1881 – old photos show vines growing right up to the steps of the historic home which was built 24 years later in 1906.
-A massive Douglas fir tree stands on the estate – one of the largest trees of this kind we have seen anywhere – its trunk resembling more a Sequoia’s girth.
+Today a lawn grows where the first vineyard was planted in 1881.
+Old newspaper photos show vines growing right up to the steps of the historic home which was built 24 years later in 1906.
+A massive Douglas fir tree stands on the estate and is one of the largest trees of this kind we have seen anywhere – its trunk resembles the girth of a giant Sequoia.

 Nine acres of vines are planted to various red varietals including Cabernet Sauvignon, Cabernet Franc, Malbec and Petit Verdot.
 They have some of the older Cabernet Franc vines in the valley – at 30+ years old.
 The soils here are diverse and can vary even within small geographic ranges on the property.
 Some of their vineyards are planted on the valley floor – while their upper vineyards are hillside, on the edges of the Mayacamas Mountains.
 The Napa Land Trust borders the upper reaches of their property – a natural wooded hillside environment that will be preserved as is with no development taking place within its borders.